Analysis of RRB Clerk (Office Assistant) Prelim exam held 7th Dec 2025 (Shift 1)

 - IN-SPACE

-- Mark Carney – PM of which country
+- Mark Carney is the PM of which country?

 - Tungareshwar Wildlife Sanctuary

-- Which cricketer took five wickets in five balls (July 2025)
+- In July 2025, which cricketer took five wickets in five balls?

 - KCC – Allied Activities

-- A Nation in Making – Surendranath Banerjea
+- A Nation in Making – Autobiography of Surendranath Banerjea

 - Pradhanmantri Krishi Sinchai Yojana